 When planning your major esports event, you simply can’t settle for less than a meta-level esports internet network infrastructure.

 Should anything disrupt your local network or Internet transport, you have no other option than to fix the problem at the speed of the Internet itself.
-That’s because you’ll frustrate and disappoint the tens of thousands or more viewers who are counting on your livestream and will certainly disappoint the players who likely have traveled halfway across the world to compete.
+That’s because you’ll frustrate and disappoint the tens of thousands or more viewers who are counting on your live stream and will certainly disappoint the players who likely have traveled halfway across the world to compete.

 In the world of esports, we understand that there’s a lot of money at stake with hundreds of thousands of dollars in prize pools, in addition to the cost of hosting such an event.
 As a result, you might be tempted to save money in other areas, including your esports Internet and network infrastructure.
 But that could become one of your most costly mistakes.